-Pre-Requisite: WEB 310 Total Clock Hours: 30 Tuition: \$825.00 course has been designed to prepare students for the Microsoft MTA 98-382 (Introduction to Programming Using JavaScript) certification exam.
+Pre-Requisite: WEB 310 Total Clock Hours: 30 Tuition: \$825.00 able to solve basic computation problems in JavaScript.

+WEB 191 INTRODUCTION TO JAVASCRIPT This course has been designed to prepare students for the Microsoft MTA 98-382 (Introduction to Programming Using JavaScript) certification exam.
 Students will learn about operators, methods, variables, data types, functions, and execution flow structures.
-At the end of this course, students will able to solve basic computation problems in JavaScript.
+At the end of this course, students will